CodeMaster10000/jms-solace-secured/README.md

 Navigate to the Quarkus DEV-UI and find the Endpoint `solace/{message}` and send the request.
 This will trigger the JMS Producer `MessageProducerService` to send a message to the `demo-queue`.
-The `MessageConsumerService` acts as a JMS Consumer and will listen for events on that queue.
+The `MessageConsumerService` acts as a JMS Consumer and will periodically listen for events on that queue.
 Verify the application logs for operation validity.

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at <http://localhost:8080/q/dev/>.